cbschaff/benchmark-rrc/README.md

 Benchmarking Structured Policies and Policy Optimization for Real-World Dexterous Object Manipulation
 =============================================================

-This repository contains the code for the publication "Benchmarking Structured Policies and Policy Optimization for Real-World Dexterous Object Manipulation".
+This is an **updated version** of the code used for the publication "Benchmarking Structured Policies and Policy Optimization for Real-World Dexterous Object Manipulation".
+It is kept up-to-date so that it can be run with the current version of the TriFinger robot software.
+Beware that the behaviour of the robot may be a bit different compared to the original version (especially in simulation as the robot model was changed there).

 **[arXiv](https://arxiv.org/abs/2105.02087) | [project website](https://sites.google.com/view/benchmark-rrc)**